China holds massive military parade, to cut troop levels by 300,000

 However, it rarely misses an opportunity to draw attention to Japan’s wartime role.
 On Wednesday, Xi said Japanese invaders before and during World War Two behaved with barbarity.

-Xi has set great store on China’s military modernization, including developing an ocean-going “blue water” navy capable of defending the country’s growing global interests.
+Xi has set great store on China’s military modernisation, including developing an ocean-going “blue water” navy capable of defending the country’s growing global interests.

 In a sign of that emerging capability, five Chinese Navy ships were sailing in international waters in the Bering Sea off Alaska, the Pentagon said on Wednesday, at a time when U.S. President Barack Obama is touring the state.